WHAT IS THE RETIREE ASSEMBLY?

-The Emeriti Assembly at Rutgers University was founded by Professor Emeritus Richard Wasson who believed that it would be beneficial for retired faculty to assemble and continue to have a voice in academia and in intellectual pursuits beyond the time constraints of a fully employed professional career.
+The Retiree Assembly at Rutgers University was founded as the Emeriti Assembly by Professor Emeritus Richard Wasson who believed that it would be beneficial for retired faculty to assemble and continue to be active in academia and by making the group’s meetings a part of their intellectual pursuits in retirement.
 The organization began in 1996 when by-laws were formulated to guide in defining membership, structuring meetings, committees, and dues.
 The term “Assembly” was suggested by the national American Association of University Professors to distinguish the name from other titles used by educational institutions and professions.
 In 2005 Rutgers Council of AAUP Chapters began a trial joint affiliation with the American Federation of Teachers that became permanent in 2008.
-Officers of the Emeriti Assembly are elected by the membership for two-year terms.
+Officers of the Retiree Assembly are elected by the membership for two-year terms.
 The Chairperson and Vice Chairperson are elected in odd-numbered years and the Secretary and Treasurer are elected in even-numbered years.
 The current officers are:

 Treasurer: Isabel Wolock